sajjaadf/Mice-And-Men-Mock-Trial/Witness-Answers.md

 - Persuided by bad person to do bad things.
 - Lennie can possibly be used as an weapon.
 - Damage in jail less and more irrelavent than all society.
-### Lennie
+### Lennie (Custody)
-- Lennie Threated Prosectuter (to do the same thing that she did to Curleys wife.)
+- [X] Lennie Threated Prosectuter (to do the same thing that he did to Curleys wife.)
+Allowed to restarin him
 - Sitting in barn, and quite conversational.
 - I killed the puppy (George would not let me had rabbits)<br/>
 _Lies in Interview, then goes Crazy_ (Pleads the 5th)
 # Unrelible source.
+What happened from your point of view?

+How did Curleys wife die?

+Why did you run away to the brush?

+Were you alone with Curleys wife on the ranch?

+What were you doing with Curleys wife?